 "I interviewed several protesters, all the ladies said they had been victims of purse snatchings at least once.

-As for the refusal of police to arrest the aggressors, this is what they told me: "
+As for the refusal of police to arrest the aggressors, this is what they told me: "they were hungry."

 ...
 Even when Paris police deign to arrest thieves, they are immediately let go giving them the chance to start all over again.
 And yet the law provides for 3 years in prison for this type of theft.
 France is a free country where its thieves have no troubles.